yannickl88/blog-articles/drafts/mutations-in-data-over-time.md

 ```
 > Note: all the ORM stuff is omitted, a full Doctrine version can be seen here.

 Both `Contract` and `VersionedContract` have the same public API and behavior.
 Yet, one's data is immutable and the other is not.
-In this case the versions are present in the domain model.
-If not needed, you can change the `VersionedContract` to only have the latest version instead of a list.
-The data will still be in the database but not accessabel in the domain model.